 The Company had accounts payable balances of \$4.4 million and \$4.0 million as of December 31, 2023 and 2022, respectively.
-The average credit period on domestic purchases of certain goods was 7 to 30 days.
-No interest was charged on the trade payables from the invoices received.
-The maturity of all balances is within one year.
+The average credit period on domestic purchases of certain goods is 7-30 days.
+No interest is charged on the trade payables from the invoice received.
 Information about the Company's exposure to currency and liquidity risk in relation to its trade and other payables is included in Note 22.